cmchase/cmchase.github.io/_posts/2013-09-08-challenge-of-simplicity.md

 Let me tell you, there's nothing more confusing to a hair stylist asking what you want than to say, "I don't care."
 I don't know if it was an act of defiance or just stupidity, but I couldn't have been more indifferent about what they did to my hair.
 Maybe I was daring them to give me a reason to cut it off, I don't know.

-There I was today with my greasy-ass hair, staring at a full bookshelf and my unplanned collection of crappy pens, when I decided that I had had enough.
+There I was today with my greasy-ass hair, staring at a full bookshelf and my unplanned collection of crappy pens.
+I'm not sure why, but something about these three little things just pushed a button and I decided that I had had enough.
 Simplicity and clarity don't come easily, and they don't come for the complacent.
-I acted.
+This was a day of reckoning and purge.

 Now there's a bag of hair and pens in the alley and a pile of books at the door I'll be taking into the office tomorrow.
 (Maybe I should bring the hair, too.
 You never know…)

-For what it's worth, I've apologized to my wife but I think I'll be on high-alert for sneaky bullshit I don't actually want in my life.
+For what it's worth, I've apologized to my wife but I think I'll be on high-alert for sneaky bullshit and I'm eyeballing that drawer for t-shirts next.